 As a charge card, Business Green Rewards doesn’t incur regular interest charges.
 However, you’re required to pay your balance in full before each statement’s due date.
-If you fail to pay in full for more than 2 consecutive cycles, American Express reserves the right to close your account.
+If you fail to pay in full for more than two consecutive cycles, American Express reserves the right to close your account.

 - Sign-up Bonus: You get a bonus of 5,000 Membership Rewards points when you make your first purchase with Business Green Rewards.
 That’s worth up to $50 when redeemed at American Express’s Membership Rewards shopping portal.

 - Membership Rewards & Redemption: This card earns 1 Membership Rewards point per $1 spent on most purchases, with no spending caps or earning restrictions.
 The only exception to this rule is travel purchased through American Express’s own travel portal.
 Such travel purchases earn an unlimited 2 points per $1 spent.
 You can redeem your accumulated Membership Rewards points for travel, general merchandise, transportation (including Uber rides), and cash equivalents, such as gift cards and statement credits.
 Redemption minimums start at 1,000 points and vary by method.
 Point values range from $0.005 to $0.01, depending on redemption method.
 Merchandise redemptions are generally worth $0.01 while cash equivalent redemptions can be worth as little as $0.005 or $0.006.